needle-mirror/com.unity.ai.generators/Documentation~/Material/material-generate-prompt.md

 # Generate material with a prompt

-Use the Material Generator to generate a new material using a text-based prompt and refine it using reference images and material properties.
+Use Material Generator to generate a new material using a text-based prompt and refine it using reference images and material properties.

 To generate a new material, follow these steps: